Elucidation of Flame Spread and Group Combustion Excitation Mechanism of Randomly-distributed Droplet Clouds (Group Combustion) - 04.02.14

 Science Objectives for Everyone

-Group Combustion is an investigation by the Japan Aerospace Exploration Agency to test a theory that fuel sprays change from partial to group combustion as flames spread across a cloud of droplets.
+The Elucidation of Flame Spread and Group Combustion Excitation Mechanism of Randomly-distributed Droplet Clouds (Group Combustion) investigation by the Japan Aerospace Exploration Agency tests a theory that fuel sprays change from partial to group combustion as flames spread across a cloud of droplets.
 In the Multi-purpose Small Payload Rack in the Kibo module, droplets of decane, a component of gasoline or kerosene, are arranged randomly on thin-fiber lattice points, and the flame and droplet positions and temperature distribution are measured as the flame spreads.
 Microgravity blocks convection, which on Earth would quickly disperse the droplets and combustion products before such measurements could be made.

 Japan Aerospace Exploration Agency (JAXA), Tsukuba, , Japan